MikelAndMendizabal/sportsbracket/README.md

 # sportsbracket assignment
-On this issignment you may find a generic directive "sports-bracket".When called, the directive displays the games, teams and kickoff.
+On this assignment you may find a generic directive "sports-bracket".When called, the directive displays the games, teams and kickoff.
 ## Build & development

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)